Licence agreement – individual organisations

 The making of copies for publication in print or digital form (including on the internet), or for other distribution and making available to the public, shall always be considered a publishing activity.

-The systematic compilation of databases of works (for example a database of visual artworks) is considered a publishing activity.
+The compilation of databases of works is considered a publishing activity.

 This agreement shall not confer an entitlement to reproduction for use by established choirs, bands, orchestras and similar ensembles.
 Such ensembles shall conclude separate agreements.